TimPasquini/BladesInTheDarkGenerators/README.md

 Leviathans:
 Uses the Leviathan Song supplement, [available free here](https://bladesinthedark.com/blades-supplements), to create leviathans and spawn.
 Optionally accepts an argument for activity which should be  "banal" or "surreal" to decide the leviathan's initial activity.
-Also optionally accepts a size and treasure index value to define the number of regions on the leviathan and amount of treasure items, respectively, during instantiation.
+Also, optionally accepts a size and treasure index value to define the number of regions on the leviathan and amount of treasure items, respectively, during instantiation.